derlocke-ng/awesome-linux/syncman/README.md

 ## Troubleshooting
 - Ensure yq, rsync, and inotifywait are installed and in the PATH for systemd.
 - Check systemd logs for error messages: `journalctl --user -u syncjob-<jobname>.service -e`

-## License
-This project is licensed under the GNU General Public License v3.0.
-See [LICENSE](../LICENSE) for details.